joseeden/joeden/docs/Cybersecurity/001-Fundamentals/050-Governance-Elements.md

 - Address both one-time and regular occurrences.
 - Establish measurement criteria for task completion.

+Examples:

-**Emergency Evacuation Procedure**
+- **Emergency Evacuation Procedure**

   - Outlines steps to take in case of emergency, such as fire.
   - Evacuation routes, assembly points, and roles and responsibilities.

-**Data Backup Procedure**
+- **Data Backup Procedure**

   - Details how and when data should be backed up to prevent data loss.
   - Steps for daily or incremental backups, or weekly full backups.~